-Amici are bar associations across the country who write to oppose the executive branch's assault on the independence of the legal profession.
+Amici are bar associations and lawyer membership associations across the country who write to oppose the executive branch's assault on the independence of the legal profession.
 An attack on lawyers' independence is an attack on constitutional democracy and the rule of law.
 By retaliating against law firms for representing disfavored parties and advocating for disfavored positions, the executive branch's actions undermine the bar's role as an independent safeguard of the legal system.